-Historically, supertree methods amalgamate collections of source trees in which just the leaves are labelled by taxa, with the resulting supertree also having the property that taxa are only attached at leaves.
-On this basis, supertree methods can deal with taxa at different taxonomic levels only in the case where the leaves of the source trees represent non-nested taxa (e.q., "elephant" and "mammal" should not be represented as two distinct leaves amongst the source trees as the former taxa is nested inside the latter taxa).
+Historically, supertree methods only make use of the leaf labels of the source trees, with the resulting supertree having the property that taxa are only attached at leaves.
+On this basis, supertree methods can deal with taxa at different taxonomic levels only in the case where the leaves of the source trees represent non-nested taxa (e.g., "elephant" and "mammal" should not be represented as two distinct leaves amongst the source trees as the former taxa is nested inside the latter taxa).
 However, in supertree studies this situation does occur, especially concerning outgroups.
-For example, a source tree containing strepsirrhine species would include Haplorrhini, a sub-order, as an outgroup leaf, and another source tree on primates would include several haplorrhine species as leaves, while the latter are nested inside the former taxon.
+For example, a source tree containing strepsirrhine species could include Haplorrhini, a sub-order, as an outgroup leaf, and another source tree on primates would include several haplorrhine species as leaves, while the latter are nested inside the former taxon.
 Because of the assumption that taxa of the source trees are non-nested, traditional supertree methods produce in that case an incorrect supertree.
-Thus, traditional supertree methods have limited use in the case of nested taxa, as arises when one is to amalgamate trees from phylogenetic databases such as TreeBASE (Sanderson et al., 1993) as was recently highlighted by Page (2004).
+Thus, unless one resorts to preprocessing of source trees to remove nested taxa via taxonomic synonymy (Bininda-Emonds et al., 2004), traditional supertree methods have limited use in the case of nested taxa, as arises when one is to amalgamate trees from phylogenetic databases such as TreeBASE (Sanderson et al., 1993).
+This was recently highlighted by Page (2004).
 Indeed, TreeBASE incorporates trees from many different published phylogenetic studies that focus on a variety of different biological problems, and hence consider evolutionary relationships at different taxonomic levels.